 Above and next three below: I've had some bittersweet luck capturing pass receptions for touchdowns in the past -- I've gotten some great shots, only to have the plays not count because of a penalty or an official's ruling that a catch was not made in bounds.
 This one has to be the most frustrating.
 On a first and 10 from the Trine 10 on the Comets' drive after recovering and returning Masiewicz's fumble, Comets quarterback Braden Black connected with Kyle Bryson on this pass from the Trine 20.
 Not only was in perfect position to capture the throw from start to finish, but Bryson made a spectacular one-hand catch right in front of me -- and had full possession of the ball all the way to the ground after the catch.
 Unfortunately, Side Judge Darric Roesler strolled right in front of me as Bryson grabbed the ball, forcing me to implement a radical crop to minimize the distraction in the second photo below.
 In addition, Bryson was not able to get at least one foot in bounds to validate the catch, rendering the pass incomplete.

 Above and next three below: Just like the above series of photos, this Trine pass play came right at me.
 Masiewcz threw to running back Lamar Carswell (6) behind the line of scrimmage.
-Carswell juked Olivet linebacker Zachary Gropp to elude one tackle but strong safety Zechariah Jenkins (4) caught up with Jenkins shortly afterward and tackled Carswell for a loss of 2 yards.
+Carswell juked Olivet linebacker Zachary Gropp to elude one tackle but strong safety Zechariah Jenkins (4) caught up to Carswell shortly afterward and tackled him for a loss of 2 yards.
 Jenkins led the Comets' defense with 12 tackles -- 11 unassisted.

 Above and next two below: Two plays after Winters' interception, the Thunder's Lamar Carswell (6) ran in for a touchdown from 11 yards out to trim Olivet's lead to 28-17.